 Consumers give out personal information every day, mainly because it is requested of them for almost anything they want to buy.
 A mother’s maiden name, the last four digits of a social security number; these are common security questions that allow financial institutions, online shopping websites and other businesses to authenticate users.

 But therein lies the fundamental problem: these authentication methods are so common that the information is easily obtained and sold to criminals.
-And when a criminal is authenticated using stolen information, the real customer’s card number is compromised.
+And when a criminal is authenticated using stolen information, the real member’s card number is compromised.
 Often, these compromised credentials are implemented in more trusted digital wallet ecosystems like Samsung Pay, Android Pay and Apple Pay—and once inside these virtual ecosystems, criminals have a much easier time using the stolen card information.

 Prioritize Trusted Channels